Does it hurt?

 Is osteopathy recognized now?

 Yes.
 Now that all osteopaths must be registered with the General Osteopathic Council, the profession is safety regulated.
-Osteopathy is recognized by all the major private healthcare companies – BUPA, PPP, WPA, Norwich Union etc. if your are making a claim for your treatment please tell us when you book your own appointment, as some companies require a GP referral.
+Osteopathy is recognized by all the major private healthcare companies – BUPA, PPP, WPA, Norwich Union etc. healthcare companies – BUPA, PPP, WPA, Norwich Union etc. HOWEVER please note that due to past problems with certain insurers we do not claim directly from the insurer on your behalf.
+We are happy to provide receipts for treatment fees paid for you to reclaim from your insurer.